TapwaveZodiac/novelaiUKB/docs/Moving-to-GLM.md

 [gMASK]`<sop>` are a pair of reserved markers which must be kept together.

 You can add them yourself, but in this case you **must build the whole context manully**, including *not including /nothink*.
 This means none of the text injection (lorebook, memory, etc) are used *at all*, you must put them in and categorize them yourself.
 This can be used to create a 100% predictable and fixed context where everything is manually positioned.

+## /nothink and the Think block

+GLM has thinking capabilities (this is similar to what Gemini does, for instance).
+However they are disabled in NAI's output by the inclusion of **/nothink** before *every Assistant block*.
+You can force-enable them by manually building context using the method above.

 # Changes